-- Get the usual yearly flu vaccine when it becomes available. - There is no need to stockpile medications as our medications are sourced widely. - Avoid travel to areas of high infection rate.
+- Get the usual yearly flu vaccine when it becomes available. - Consider pneumococcal vaccination in appropriate patients. - There is no need to stockpile medications as our medications are sourced widely. - · Avoid travel to areas of high infection rate.

 Should I keep my child off school?